LHM++: An Efficient Large Human Reconstruction Model for Pose-free Images to 3D: More Details of Method and Analysis

-To trade the scalability and efficiency of our feed-forward framework, we leverage serialization to transform unstructured SMPL-X anchor points into structured data format.
-Following Point Transformer v3 (PTv3)~\cite{wu2024ppt}, we mixture 4 patterns of serialization, including Z-order, Hibert, Trans Z-order and Trans Hibert, and apply random shuffle to the order of serialization patterns before each PTv3 block.
+\paragraph{Points Serialization} To ensure both scalability and efficiency within our feed-forward framework, we employ serialization to convert unstructured SMPL-X anchor points into a structured format.
+Following Point Transformer v3 (PTv3)~\cite{wu2024ppt}, we utilize a mixture of four serialization patterns: Z-order, Hilbert, Trans Z-order, and Trans Hilbert.
+To prevent the model from overfitting to a specific point ordering, we randomly shuffle the serialization pattern sequence order to each PTv3 block.